socketry/falcon/README.md

 - Priority consideration of feature requests and bug reports.
 - Private support and assistance via direct email.

-The price for business support is $60.00 USD / instance / year, invoiced on a yearly basis.
+The price for business support is $600.00 USD / project / year, invoiced on a yearly basis.
 Please [contact us](mailto:context@oriontransfer.co.nz?subject=Falcon%20Business%20Support) for more details.

 ## Contributing